 For layers, feed rich in calcium is necessary for quality egg production.
 These can be gotten from crushed eggshells and snails.
 The feed should also contain proteins, vitamins, carbohydrates, clean water, feed additives which enhance the growth of the birds.

 Because of the delicate nature of poultry farming, it requires that adequate preparations be made regarding the housing of the birds.
 Before building a poultry house, ensure that the house is not sited in a swampy area.
 It will do well that the area should be able to absorb water.

 Also, the farm should be situated within an area that is easily accessible by road and should have all available amenities.
 The site for building the poultry farm should not be close to any residential area.

 The feeder and drinker should be well cleaned before using them for the chickens to avoid common diseases that may result.
 Several feeds and drinkers should be provided and well spaced out to avoid trampling which may result in mortality.

 For the litter system, it should be turned once a while to aerate and encourage proper decomposition with a reduced infection tendency to the birds.

 Chickens should be properly vaccinated to avoid or prevent any diseases that may arise.
 The services of a veterinarian should be consulted for expert advice on the best times to vaccinate the birds and the symptoms to look out for to avoid high mortality in the birds.

 Agrodynamix Nigeria understands the importance of managing health challenges in poultry farming business, so we are giving out a powerful e-book guide.
-This 85 pages powerful pictorial is recommended for solid understanding of the causes, transmission, signs, prevention and treatment of poultry diseases.
+This 85 pages powerful pictorial is recommended for a solid understanding of the causes, transmission, signs, prevention, and treatment of poultry diseases.